-CEB Marketing Leadership Council in Partnership with Google conducted a research onthe digital evolution in B2B marketing, according to which B2B businesses are able to find success with integrated digital teams and marketing efforts.
+CEB Marketing Leadership Council in Partnership with Google conducted research on the digital evolution in B2B marketing, according to which B2B businesses are able to find success with integrated digital teams and marketing efforts.

-In the same research EMC2 revealed that it has been able to reduce, cost per lead inquires up to 30% by integrating listening system.
-With an integrated listening command center, EMC2 was able to integrate communities, social media, media, and marketing sciences leading to improvement in engagement quality and efficiency, and giving experience that is more consistent.
+In the same research, EMC2 revealed that it has been able to reduce, cost per lead inquires up to 30% by integrating the listening system.
+With an integrated listening command center, EMC2 was able to integrate communities, social media, media, and marketing sciences leading to improvement in engagement quality and efficiency, and giving the experience that is more consistent.

 In the nutshell, if you’re delivering inconsistent messages through different digital channels, then most probably you’re eroding the lead quality, moreover increasing the distrust factor.

-You can take following steps to integrate your multi-channel marketing –
+You can take the following steps to integrate your multi-channel marketing –

-- Integrate digital teams – the first step to integrate online marketing effort, is to create integrated digital teams.
-If you want to give consistent brand experience, then you can integrate deeper by enabling offline and online marketing teams to come together.
-Nevertheless, if you’re not able to integrate, you can create integrated listening department the enable offline and online marketing departments to stay updated and convey consistent brand messages across all channels.
+- Integrate digital teams – the first step to integrating online marketing effort is to create integrated digital teams.
+If you want to give a consistent brand experience, then you can integrate deeper by enabling offline and online marketing teams to come together.
+Nevertheless, if you’re not able to integrate, you can create an integrated listening department the enable offline and online marketing departments to stay updated and convey consistent brand messages across all channels.

-- Integrate decision-making process – after strategy now comes decision making process.
-If you do not empower both teams and clearly design the decision-making process then it can be detrimental factor, which often lead to logjam in execution.
+- Integrate the decision-making process – after strategy now comes decision-making process.
+If you do not empower both teams and clearly design the decision-making process then it can be a detrimental factor, which often leads to a logjam in execution.

 Let me quickly first describe what is inbound marketing.